X

 That said, let’s take a look at the highlights of Google Domains.

 Like any product or service out there, Google Domains comes with its pros and cons.
 This will help you decide whether or not Google Domains is the right choice for you.
-So next, let’s take a look at pros and cons of Google Domains.
+So next, let’s take a look at the pros and cons of Google Domains.

 Pros of Google Domain